lhj1982/compliance_procedure_generator/DEPLOYMENT.md

 6. **Enable audit logging** in both GCP and AWS
 7. **Regularly rotate credentials** and API keys
 8. **Use least-privilege IAM policies**
+9. **Backend API is private** - Internal ALB ensures no direct internet access to backend

 ---